What to expect from minimalist training shoes?

 Reclaiming the native strength and movement patterns of the foot takes time and patience.
 Here are a few things that could help you build up the preparedness and confidence for shifting to barefoot shoes:

 Before purchasing a pair of minimalist training shoes, try to increase the amount of time you spend walking barefoot or in socks around the house, the yard, or any other common places.
 Also, do warm-ups and light, low-impact exercises without shoes.
 These habits will give your feet an initial preparation.

-- Do exercises for feet and ankles.
 There is a huge variety of simple exercises available on the web today.
 Some of these include heel raises, toe curls, mini foot massages with a tennis/lacrosse ball, etc. Choose a few and make it your habit to repeat them on a daily basis to further prepare and strengthen your feet.

 We understand that the moment you get a brand new pair of minimalist training shoes, you cannot wait to put them to a test and get the most out of them.
 But before trying to run or train in them, let your feet and legs get accustomed to the new sensations.
 Do a few strolls around the park or another place before doing any high-impact activities.

 As there are no identical pairs of feet, it is difficult to give a specific time span required for transitioning into minimalist trainers.
 It could take from several weeks to several months, depending on your foot condition, athletic experience, and previous footwear.
 It is also important to listen to your body: be ready for a certain discomfort as the muscles are readjusting but take a break when it gets too intense.
 However, don’t hesitate to consult a doctor when the pain during or after wearing these shoes intensifies.

 How to choose minimalist training shoes?

 Even though all minimalist training shoes have similar characteristics, there is still a range to choose from.
-They can be roughly placed on a spectrum from the lightly-padded minimalist shoes (like New Balance Minimus 40 Trainer) to extremely barefoot-like trainers with separated toes (like Vibram Five Fingers V-Train).
+They can be roughly placed on a spectrum from the lightly-padded minimalist shoes, like the F-Lite 235 v2 from Inov-8, to extremely barefoot-like trainers with separated toes, like the V-Train from Vibram FiveFingers.

 If you are relatively new to the world of minimalist footwear, try going with models that have a bit higher drop (3-4 mm) and a thicker sole (10-15 mm).
 Make the transition from cushioned shoes gradual to protect your lower extremities from pain and injuries.

-Also, be very precise about the size and fit of minimalist training shoes as each brand tends to have their own measurement scheme.
+Also, be very precise about the size and fit of minimalist training shoes as each brand tends to have its own measurement scheme.
 That’s why most of them offer online fitting tools on their official websites to help buyers find the right length and width.
 However, if you have an opportunity to try a pair in a store, it is strongly advisable to go with that option.

 Can I wear socks with minimalist training shoes?

 Yes.
 You can wear a light pair of socks as long as they don’t interfere with the way your footwear fits and feels on the foot.
 You can even purchase special “toed” socks from Vibram Five Fingers.
 They are created with a moisture-wicking ability to maximize comfort.

 A score from 1 to 100 that summarizes opinions from users and experts.
-The average Corescore is 78.
+The average CoreScore is 78.
 More...